How many kids does Andy Murray have is the question being asked by many tennis fans now that the Scottish tennis ace has returned to Wimbledon.

 For her special day Kim wowed in a crystal-encrusted dress that was reportedly designed by one of the Duchess of Cambridge's favourite designers - Jenny Packham.
 Featuring a full skirt, three-quarter-length sleeves and an embellished waist detail, Kim Murray's wedding outfit was a show-stopper.

-All these years later, painter Kim is a mum-of-four and is still consistently seen squeezing in time to be courtside to cheer on Andy throughout his many tournaments.
 A regular fixture at Wimbledon over the years, Kim has shared the crowd's delight and devastation at her husband's victories and losses.

 "First time back in the finals for three years, it's been a long road to get back here but I couldn’t have done it without your help, so thank you," he declared.
 "I'd also like to thank my family back home.
 I don't know if you were watching but I miss you all."